Thunder blow out Celtics 150-117 without Gilgeous-Alexander - WHIZ News

 The Thunder led 74-54 at halftime behind Joe’s 17 points on 6-for-9 shooting.
 Oklahoma City shot 57% in the first half.
 The Celtics trailed big, despite Brown’s 18 points in the first half.

 A 10-0 run put Oklahoma City ahead 90-63 just over three minutes into the second half, and the game was never close after that.
-Oklahoma City’s largest lead was 37 points.
+The Thunder scored 48 points in the third quarter — the most ever for an Oklahoma City team in a quarter — and shot 67.9% in the third to lead 122-91 heading into the fourth.

 TIP-INS

-Celtics: G Marcus Smart and coach Joe Mazzulla attended the Oklahoma State-West Virginia game Tuesday in Stillwater and sat together.
+Celtics: Mazzulla and G Marcus Smart attended the Oklahoma State-West Virginia game Tuesday in Stillwater and sat together.
 Smart played college ball for Oklahoma State and Mazzulla played for West Virginia.
-Oklahoma State won 67-60. … Smart was called for a technical in the second quarter and ejected in the third.
+Oklahoma State won 67-60. … Smart was called for a technical in the second quarter and ejected in the third for berating an official.

 Thunder: Even Oklahoma City’s fans were hitting shots from deep.
 Johnnie Durossette, a 20-year-old from Muskogee, Oklahoma, made the MidFirst Bank halfcourt shot during a timeout to win $20,000. … F Aaron Wiggins scored 17 points.